-SkyCity's mouldy car graveyard: The unseen risk within
+SkyCity's mouldy car graveyard: The hidden risk within

 Chaetomium and Stachybotrys were risks.
 People coming in contact with the mouldy vehicles without full protection could suffer immune system and respiratory issues, he said.
 Autoimmune diseases and infections, allergic diseases, respiratory infections, fatigue, headaches and dermatitis were possible after exposure to toxic mould, he said.

-Water would have soaked into upholstery, carpets, and interior door, ceiling, boot and floor linings, he said, and that spelt big warnings in his industry.
+Water would have soaked into upholstery, carpets, interior door, ceiling, boot and floor linings, he said, and that spelt big warnings in his industry.

 "Workers and owners shouldn't go anywhere near these vehicles without filtered particle masks and high-end personal protection equipment," Dorrington said.
 More than three months of sitting in dark, damp conditions could create a highly toxic environment.